KxSystems/docs/docs/ml/toolkit/utilities/utils.md

 Where

--   `x` is a table containing at least one column with categorical features (symbols)
+-   `x` is a simple table

-returns table with frequency of occurrance of individual categories.
+returns table with frequency of occurrance of individual symbols within a column.

 ```q
 q)tab:([]10?`a`b`c;10?10f)